tylerharter/cs301-projects/spring19/p10/stage1.md

  you want just the index, you can use `s.index`.
 Both of these objects can readily be converted to lists.

-## Q18: What is the least central South American country?
+#### Question 18: What is the least central South American country?

 This will be the country that has the longest average distance to other South American countries.

 This should be a similiar process to what you did for Q17

-## Q19: how close is each country in South America to it's nearest neighbour?
+#### Question 19: how close is each country in South America to it's nearest neighbour?

 The answer should be in a table with countries as the index and two
 columns: `nearest` will contain the name of the nearest country and